How to do market research for a startup (with examples)

-If you have come up with an amazing idea for a product or service, congratulations.
+If you’ve come up with an amazing idea for a product or service, congratulations!
 This could be the start of a great adventure, and every adventure needs to start somewhere.

-But in order to start a business set up for success, don’t create that website or launch that prototype just yet.
+To set a business set up for success, don’t create that website or launch that prototype justyet.

 What we’ll cover in this article:

-Why market research for startups is as important as it is to every type of business.
+Why market research for startups is so valuable

-How you conduct market research for startups in a way that’ll give you actionable data.
+How to conduct market research for startups in a way that’ll give you actionable data

-And we’ll finish off with some examples of how market research changed the course for several startups – ones you definitely know.
+Some examples of how market research changed the course for startups that went on to become successful businesses

 What is market research?

-Market research is about analysing the market you are in, or are about to enter.
-You look at market trends, industry trends, market dynamics, your target audience and other potential customers.
-You’ll do a competitor analysis to see your competitors’ offerings, and even to identify direct and indirect competitors
+Market research is about analysing the market you are in or are about to enter.
+It involves closely examining market trends, industry trends, market dynamics, your target audience, and other potential customers.
+Market research includes competitor analysis to see how similar businesses are selling and identify any indirect competitors you can learn from.

-Market research has been around for decades, and companies got better at it over time, but the term has been used rather loosely.
+Market research has been around for decades, and companies have tweaked and updated it over time, but the term has always been used rather loosely.
 It shouldn’t be conducted to simply confirm that your idea is good.
-If you do that, you’ll steer it into a certain direction, and with a blurred vision and will look only at data that speaks in your favour.

-Why is market research important for a startup?
+Why is market research important for entrepreneurs and startups?

-For a startup, research your market is crucial.
-It’s easy to get blinded by the potential of your big startup idea.
-Your product or service might seem great on paper or even as a prototype, but without proper research, it could flop rather quickly.
+It’s easy to be blinded by the potential of a big startup idea.
+Your product or service might seem great on paper—or even as a prototype—but without proper research, it could flop when you go to market.

-Startup founders should get as much detailed information on their potential market as soon as possible.
-Here are the two main reasons why:
+Startup founders need to get as much detailed information on their potential market as soon as possible.
+Here are some reasons why:

 There are several things you can and should find out about your product through research.
-The first question to answer: is there a demand for your product?
+The first question to answer: is there sufficient demand for your product?

-That doesn’t mean you can’t produce anything that hasn’t been done before – you simply have to do it better.
-When Apple entered the market, there were computers already on the market.
-They just found a different spin to it.
+That doesn’t mean you can’t produce anything that hasn’t been done before – you simply have to do it differently and better.
+When Slack entered the market, there were communication tools for businesses already on the market.
+They just did it better.

 Conducting market research is important for attracting investors

 The top answers for this underline the importance of market research once again.
-Because at number 1 in the list of reasons why startups fail, we find ‘no market need’.
-In 42% of the cases, there’s simply not a big enough demand for a product or service – no matter how innovative it is.
+At number 1 on the list of reasons why startups fail: ‘no market need.’
+In42% of cases, there’s simply not sufficient demand for a shower thought—no matter how innovative it is.

-Number 4 on that same list is being crushed by the competition.
-Competitor successes, or even worse, ignoring your competitors accounts for 19% of startup failure.
+Number 3 on that same list is being beaten by the competition.
+Ignoring your competitors accounts for20% of startup failure!

-Of course, market research isn’t a crystal ball and can’t predict the future entirely, but when it’s done properly it’ll give you and your small business the tools you need to get a head start in the sink-or-swim world of startups.
+Of course, market research can’t predict the future entirely.
+However, when done properly, it’ll give your small business the tools needed to get a head start in the sink-or-swim world of startups.

-There are plenty of tools, resources, and best practices to conduct solid market research, but it can be difficult to pick the right ones.
-We’ll help you get that head start.
-Here are some steps you shouldn’t miss to get the most out of your market research.
+There are plenty of tools, resources, and best practices to conduct solid market research, but it can be difficult to pick the right direction to head in.
+Worry not!
+Here are six steps to get the most out of your market research.

-Before you dive into your market, target audience and competitors, it’s good to freshen up on the types of research methods there are: primary research and secondary research.
+Before diving into your market, target audience, and competitors, it’s good to freshen up on the types of market research methods there are: primary research and secondary research.

 Primary market research

 The internet only knows so much.
-Some data you will have to get straight from the source, for instance from your target audience.
-That’s where primary data comes in the picture.
+You’ll have to get some data straight from the source: your target audience.
+That’s where primary data enters the picture.
 This is research you do yourself, gathering information directly from the people you want to use your product or service.

 A great way to do this is by using online surveys or working with focus groups to get a comprehensive understanding of what your future buyers and loyal customers need.

-If you use research and data that already exists, you’re doing secondary market research and finding secondary data.
-This can be great for exploring market dynamics and spotting trends, for instance with Google Trends.
-You can find more tools to help you conduct this research method in our blog with 6 great market research tools.
+If you use existing research and data, you’re doing secondary market research and finding secondary data.
+This can be great for exploring market dynamics and spotting trends.
+You can find more tools to help you conduct this research method in our blog:six great market research tools.

-Secondary data is, of course, super useful, but because it’s external research that hasn’t been conducted with your business in mind, it will always lack that crucial link back to your offering.
+Secondary data has its place, but because it’s external research that hasn’t been conducted with your business in mind, you’ll need to be aware of citation bias.

-Step 1: Find out what you need to know
+2. Find out what you need to focus on

 You might have a general sense of what you want to learn from your market research: whether or not you should launch your startup idea.
-But to get the most actionable data, you’ll need to specify some research goals.
+However, you’ll need to specify some research goals to get actionable data.

-After your first exploratory primary research or secondary research, you will know where you have knowledge gaps.
+After your first exploratory primary research or secondary research, you’ll be able to identify where you have knowledge gaps.
 What isn’t clear about the market?
 What assumptions about your potential customers need to be verified?

-You can split up the market research goals into different categories—helping you better assign the right people to the right tasks.
+You can split up your market research goals into different categories—helping you better assign the right team to the right tasks.

 Read the latest trend reports